OPMDG/opm-doc/probes/check_pgactivity.rst

  If you do not want to (or cannot) query the PostgreSQL website, you must provide the expected version using either \ ``--warning``\  OR
  \ ``--critical``\ .
-The given format must be one or more MINOR versions separated by anything other than a '.'.
-Eg. the following parameters are all equally valid:
+The given format must be one or more MINOR versions separated by anything other than a '.'

+ For example, the following parameters are all equally valid:

  .. code-block:: perl